Thomas Myres: Lewes to East Grinstead (Bluebell Line)

 The third new line to be opened in Sussex in the early 1880s was that opened in 1882 to connect Lewes, the county town of East Sussex, to East Grinstead from where there were already lines to London.
 At East Grinstead, this necessitated the building of a new station (to replace the station built in 1866) which would serve the new line as well as the existing Three Bridges to Tunbridge Wells Central Line and the line to Oxted and South Croydon which opened in 1884.
 The new station was built on two levels by Joseph Firbank to the designs of Myres and was estimated at £17,000.
 When completed, this station had six platform faces, with four at the high level and two at right angles serving the Lewes and Oxted lines, which met at an end-on junction.
-The station was the largest designed by Myres with a double sized station house on the upper level, which had an upper timber storey with plaster infill (later covered with hung tiles) with impressed flower patterns.
+The station was the largest designed by Myres with a double sized station house on the lower level, which had an upper timber storey with plaster infill (later covered with hung tiles) with impressed flower patterns.
 It was a substantial structure with refreshment rooms on both levels, with that on the low level said to house a billiards room for travellers.
 An 1885 publication about East Grinstead described the station as "very commodious and convenient" and "a pleasing object" with "embankments on the outside planted with shrubs and flowers".

 Six stations were built between East Grinstead and Lewes, all of which were constructed by Firbank; other than Newick & Chailey they were all to the standard Myres design, with minor detail differences.
 Newick & Chailey was built in a cutting under the Haywards Heath to Uckfield road (now the A272).

 After a long dispute with rail users, the line between Lewes and East Grinstead was closed by British Railways in 1958.
 Following closure, East Grinstead station was rebuilt with all the Myres buildings being demolished and replaced by a prefabricated CLASP structure opened in 1972 immediately south of the old building.

 The line between Sheffield Park and Horsted Keynes was re-opened by the Bluebell Railway Preservation Society in 1962; in March 2013, the society re-opened the line to East Grinstead, with their own separate station south of the mainline station.
 The line south of Sheffield Park has been abandoned, although the society has long-term plans to re-open this.